-Associate Professor, Crown School of Social Work, Policy and Practice
+Associate Professor, Crown Family School of Social Work, Policy and Practice

-Associate Faculty of Comparative Human Development and Gender Studies
+Faculty Affiliate of Comparative Human Development and Gender Studies

 PhD, University of Michigan, 2004

 I work between cultural, linguistic, and medical anthropology to study how ideas, logics, norms and values are authorized, enacted, institutionalized, and scaled as expertise.
 I conduct my fieldwork in the United States, where experts influence most every aspect of contemporary life, if often in the face of significant public skepticism.

 My research focuses on professions that take human behavior and interiority as the object of their expertise: social work, counseling psychology, and behavioral health.
 Dually appointed in the Crown School of Social Work, Policy, and Practice, I am dedicated to illuminating how the helping professions distill historically traceable debates and predominant logics about agency, care, communication, (in)dependence, personhood, presence, science, and truth.
 My first book, Scripting Addiction, is an ethnography of mainstream American addiction treatment.
-I am finishing my second ethnography, which chronicles the remarkable spread of a behavioral health method, called motivational interviewing, and the pragmatism that infuses it.
+My most recent monograph is an ethnography that chronicles the remarkable spread of a behavioral health method, called motivational interviewing, and the pragmatism that infuses it.
 It is titled Working the Difference: Science, Spirit and the Spread of Motivational Interviewing and is forthcoming with University of Chicago Press.